iPhone X Camera – A dual 12-megapixel sensor and great video

 Apple says it has completely rebuilt the sensor, making it larger and faster, and there’s a new ISP (image signal processor) for better textures and colours.

-Photos taken with the main camera are truly excellent, with only the Google Pixel 2 and Huawei’ s Pro Pro taking shots as good.
+Photos taken with the main camera are truly excellent.
 Pictures are more saturated than previous iPhones, although not to Samsung’s level, with vivid colours and lovely dynamic range.
 This makes it excellent for landscape shots, offering a fantastic feeling of depth.

 There isn’t really a situation where I haven’t been impressed by the camera on the iPhone X. In low light it produces clean, crisp images with minimal noise, and it doesn’t resort to overexposing light sources.